shipharbor/merry/README.md

 the system doesn't know how to handle it.

 ## Error handling
-The `done(err, stream)` callback can either take an error or a stream.
+The `done(err, stream)` callback can either take an error or a readable stream.
 If an error has `.statusCode` property, that value will be used for `res.statusCode`.
 Else it'll use any status code that was set previously, and default to `500`.